rackerlabs/rackspace-how-to/content/general/overview-role-based-access-control-rbac.md

 account.
 RBAC limits risk by ensuring that users do not have access to features that extend beyond their areas of expertise or responsibility.

 A role can grant access at the account level or product level.
 A product role grants access to all of the resources relating to a single product or to multiple products.
 RBAC does not restrict access to specific files, directories, or servers.

 ### What roles are available through RBAC?

 RBAC has the following account roles and product roles.

+**Note:** A user may be assigned both an account role and a product role.

 #### Account roles